Alfresco/docs-alfresco/insight-engine/latest/install/options.md

 title: Installation options
 ---

 You can install Search and Insight Engine using the distribution zip or Docker Compose.
-If you use the distribution zip there are three different ways you can install the software, the first is with mutual TLS, the second is without mutual TLS (plain HTTP), and the third is without mutual TLS (HTTP with secret word in request header).
+There are three different ways you can install the software, the first is with mutual TLS, the second is without mutual TLS (plain HTTP), and the third is without mutual TLS (HTTP with secret word in request header).

-## Install with mutual TLS
+## Install with mutual TLS (zip)

 Use this information to install Search and Insight Engine on the same machine as Alfresco Content Services with mutual TLS.